Covert prestige: Singapore Colloquial English

 Similarly, Singlish is commonly considered a language with low prestige.
 In fact, the official discouragement and routine censorship of its usage advocated by the Singapore government has resulted in overt prestige being ascribed to Standard Singapore English.
 Yet despite the maelstrom of scorn that Singlish has been subjected to, it has been proclaimed the 'quintessential mark of Singaporean-ness' and its usage has continued unabated.

 Singlish tends to be spoken in informal situations, such as between friends and family, taking a taxi or shopping for groceries.
 It indicates casual intimacy.
 English, on the other hand, is used for formal situations like school and work.
 However, over time, this has become a social marker.
-Someone who can effectively codeswitch between the two languages is perceived to be more educated and of a higher social status than someone who can only speak Singlish.
+Someone who can effectively code-switch between the two languages is perceived to be more educated and of a higher social status than someone who can only speak Singlish.
 Someone who can only speak English, and not Singlish, meanwhile, may be seen as posh, or not considered to be a "true" Singaporean.
 Being able to speak Singlish builds instant rapport, and it can therefore be postulated that covert prestige is attributed to the non-standard form.

 Singlish is a mixing of the variety of languages spoken in Singapore, which includes Malay, Hokkien, Cantonese, Mandarin and other Chinese languages, as well as Tamil from southern India.
 It is no surprise that the grammar mirrors some of these languages, such as doing away with most prepositions, verb conjugations, and plural words.

-For example, a modern-day Singaporean could say "I go bus-stop wait for you" to mean that he will wait for you at the bus stop.
+For example, a modern-day Singaporean could say "I go bus-stop wait for you" to mean that he will wait for the interlocutor at the bus stop.
 This phrase could be translated into either Malay or Chinese without having to change the grammatical structure of the sentence.

 The following are a couple of examples of the grammar structure in Singlish.
-It is typical for the 'be' verb to be missing in a Singlish sentence, such as "why I so unlucky?", when the grammatically correct form should be "why am I so unlucky?".
+It is typical for the 'be' verb to be missing in a Singlish sentence, such as "why I so unlucky?", when the Standard English form would be "why am I so unlucky?".
 Another example, the Singlish construction "he is always so unlucky one", compared to "he has always been unlucky", shows the addition of "one" at the end of sentences which provides an effect of adding emphasis to the sentence.